bootstrap-vue/bootstrap-vue/src/components/form/README.md

 Set the `validated` prop, on `<b-form>`, to `true` to add the Bootstrap V4 `.was-validated` class to the form to trigger validation states

+All of the form controls support a `state` prop, which can be used to set the form control into one of three contextual states:

+- Setting `state` to `false` (or the string `'invalid'`) is great for when there’s a blocking or required field.
+A user must fill in this field properly to submit the form.
+- Setting `state` to `true` (or the string `'valid'`) is ideal for situations when you have per-field validation throughout a form and want to encourage a user through the rest of the fields.
+- Setting `state` to `null` Displays no validation state.

 Refer to the
 [Bootstrap V4 Form Validation Documentation](https://getbootstrap.com/docs/4.3/components/forms/#validation)